 The Ultimate Olympic Peninsula Road Trip

-In order to get the most out of this loop, we suggest two days at least, a weekend is ideal.
+In order to get the most out of this Olympic Peninsula road trip, we suggest reserving two days at least, but a weekend is ideal.
 There is so much to see and explore – a weekend like this will only be covering the highlights!